-There are currently seven members of our Board.
+There are currently eight members of our Board.
 Except for Mr. Ervine, who serves as VSE's Chairman, Chief Executive Officer, President and Chief Operating Officer, all of our current directors are "independent" as defined by the applicable rules of The NASDAQ Stock Market, Inc. ("NASDAQ").
 The independent directors regularly have the opportunity to meet without Mr. Ervine in attendance.
-During 2006, there were six regular Board meetings and two special Board meetings, and no director attended less than 75% of the aggregate of (a) the total number of Board meetings (in person or by telephone) and (b) meetings of Board committees on which he or she served (during the period that he or she served).
+During 2007, there were six regular Board meetings and two special Board meetings, and no director attended less than 75% of the aggregate of (a) the total number of Board meetings (in person or by telephone) and (b) meetings of Board committees on which he or she served (during the period that he or she served).
 VSE does not have a specific policy regarding attendance at the annual stockholders meeting.
-All directors, however, are encouraged to attend if available, and VSE tries to ensure that at least one independent director attended hast year's annual stockholders meeting.
+All directors, however, are encouraged to attend if available, and VSE tries to ensure that at least one independent director attends the annual stockholder meeting and is available to answer stockholder questions.
+Six directors, including five independent directors, attended last year's annual meeting.

-The Board has an Audit Committee, a Nominating and Corporate Governance Committee, a Compensation Committee, a Finance Committee, and a Planning Committee.
-The current charters of the Audit Committee, Nominating and Corporate Governance Committee, and Compensation Committee are available on VSE's Internet site, www.vsecorp.com.
+The Board has an Audit Committee, a Nominating and Corporate Governance Committee, a Compensation Committee, and a Planning and Finance Committee.
+The current charters for each of the Committees are available on VSE's Internet site, www.vsecorp.com.